Director of Student Services: Rebecca Johnson

 When the district’s perception of, response to, reaction or attitude toward the student results in treating the student as having an impairment, that the student will be considered handicapped and protected under Section 504.

 The Reading Community City School District follows the Ohio Department of Education’s guidelines for the identification of gifted and talented students.
-Students are tested for gifted identification through screening or referral processes.
-For a complete list of the District’s screening assessments given at each grade level as well as criteria for service, please see the District’s Gifted and Talented Handbook found at the link below.
+Students are identified as gifted through assessments or referrals.
+For a complete list of the District’s assessments given at each grade level as well as criteria for service, please see the District’s Gifted and Talented Handbook.
 Students in grades that are not screened may be referred by self, parents or staff members.
 Referral forms are available in each school office.
-The District offers a continuum of services including enrichment options to meet the needs of all students.
+The District offers a continuum of services including enrichment options to meet the needs of gifted students.

 The District’s English Language Program provides small group instruction to students who need supports in language acquisition.